martinamcm/augbin_rheum/README.md

 # augbin_rheum
-R package for analysing composite responder endpoints in rheumatology with up to two continuous and one binary components.
+Development version of an R package for analysing composite responder endpoints in rheumatology with up to two continuous and one binary components.
 Shiny app for package with further documentation available at https://github.com/martinamcm/AugBin

 ### References